-When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table
+When can Babies Eat Puffs, Cheerios, & Other Foods Safely? - Your Kid's Table

 Parents are often wondering, “When can babies eat cheerios?”
 Or, puffs, toast, cheese, watermelon, and banana.
 Learn when so you can feed your baby safely!

 When I was a first-time mom, I was ecstatic when it was time to start feeding my son real food.
-But, since I’d fed a lot of other babies as a feeding therapist, I knew that there were some serious nerves around the corner.
+Since I’d fed a lot of other babies as a feeding therapist, I knew that first foods matter, but as a mom I was also a little nervous.

 The key is knowing when so that you can confidently give your baby the foods you’re so excited (and nervous) to start feeding them.
 Let’s dive into the foods that you’re wondering about the most…